All Episodes

 So it's likely that there are people there that had security footage, at least one of their own.

-It's likely that there's other there's just other footage that people have that maybe the federal government has that local police don't.
+It's likely that there's other, there's just other footage that people have that maybe the federal government has that local police don't.

 So when the feds take over these investigations, they get all of that third-party footage almost immediately if they're doing a serious investigation.

-Um how do we get access to that if Secret Service denies us?
+So how do we get access to that if Secret Service denies us?

-Um if Butler, if the Butler Police Department really doesn't have it, um, and you know, that that's something Secret Service, I could I could very easily believe that they would not want to give up.
+If the Butler Police Department really doesn't have it, and you know, that that's something Secret Service, I could very easily believe that they would not want to give up, especially because, you know, especially that third-party footage, like you said, because they have zero control over what was filmed at that point.

-But I can guarantee you they would want to know exactly what people saw and exactly what kind of evidence is out there, uh, especially as you said that they're panicking right now and trying to clean all this up.
+But I can guarantee you they would want to know exactly what people saw and exactly what kind of evidence is out there, especially as you said that they're panicking right now and trying to clean all this up.

-And so we know we have it, so in that that part might just take litigation if um the local law enforcement doesn't have it, unfortunately.
+So that part might just take litigation if the local law enforcement doesn't have it, unfortunately.

-This is Lexis Anderson with us from the 1776 Law Center.
+All right, moving on again, this is Lexis Anderson with us from the 1776 Law Center.

 We're going through the text of our FOIA request to get this information regarding to the assassination attempt on President Trump.